menu

 Demographics

 Hanover is an extremely ethnically-diverse town.
 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hanover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hanover include English, Scots-Irish, British, Scottish, and Yugoslavian.
+The greatest number of Hanover residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Hanover include English, Scots-Irish, British, Yugoslavian, and Other West Indian.

 The most common language spoken in Hanover is English.
 Other important languages spoken here include German/Yiddish and Urdu.